-- What can HR do to help FMs more efficiently allocate employees throughout a commercial space?
+- What can HR do to help facility managers more efficiently allocate employees throughout a commercial space?

-- What can FMs do to help HR strengthen or enforce policy, improve training, etc.?
+- What can facility managers do to help HR strengthen or enforce policy, improve training, etc.?

 While meeting, take note of your shared goals to assist in putting the right people in the right places in order to create a healthier, more organized workforce.